-High-frequency traders have evolved from the computerization of trading and thrive in an environment where trading is frictionless, i.e. non-material incremental cost.
+The high-frequency traders that have evolved from the computerization of trading thrive in an environment where trading is frictionless, i.e. non-material incremental cost.
 What are high-frequency traders?
 High-frequency-traders use extraordinarily high-speed networks and use sophisticated computer algorithms to execute trades at blinding speeds.
 To ensure the fastest response time possible they pay to collocate their servers next to the NYSE switches in the NYSE's 400,000 square-foot server farm in Mahwah, New Jersey.

-To understand the evolution of high-frequency trading it helps to look back at an important anniversary-- Black Monday.
+To understand the evolution of high frequency trading it helps to look back at an important anniversary-- Black Monday.
 On October 19, 1987, the value of the Dow Jones Industrial Average plunged a breathtaking 22% in a single day.
 At the time computer trading was blamed as a contributing factor; however, an offsetting factor at the NYSE was the market-making function performed by the specialist.
 During the Black Monday in 1987 there were 55 NYSE specialist firms helping buyers and sellers come together in a more orderly fashion than was observed on other exchanges.
-Today, the 55 specialist firms have been replaced by four Designated
+Today, the 55 specialist firms have been replaced by four Designated Market Makers on the NYSE which is often referred to as the Big Board.